microsoft/Windows-AppConsult-PWALab/Manual/README.md

 Lastly, we're going to use [Google Chrome](https://www.google.com/chrome/) as a web browser for testing.
 The built-in developer tools, in fact, supports many useful features for our scenario, like displaying the registered service workers, exploring the cache, simulating the lack of Internet connection, etc.

 ___
-## Exercise 1 - Adding a Manifest to the website
+## Exercise 1 - Convert the website into a Progressive Web App

 The Contoso Dashboard website built on [Bootstrap](https://getbootstrap.com/) does not have any server-side component.
 The whole project runs on the client side.
 The project was initiated using the [SB Admin template](https://startbootstrap.com/template-overviews/sb-admin/):